 David Morse On Stage - Theater Credits, Bio and Tickets

 David Bowditch Morse was born on October 11, 1953 in Beverly, Massachusetts.
-He is a Tony and 2-time Emmy Award nominee, perhaps best known for his television roles on “St. Elsewhere,” “Hack,” “House, M.D.,” “John Adams,” “Treme,” and “Outsiders,” and film roles in the likes of “Contact,” “The Green Mile,” “The Hurt Locker,” and “12 Monkeys.”
+He is a Tony and Emmy Award nominee, best known for his television roles on St. Elsewhere, Hack, House, M.D., John Adams, Treme, and Outsiders, and film roles in Contact, The Green Mile, The Hurt Locker, and 12 Monkeys.

 He would later return to Broadway to star as James “Sharky” Harkin in Conor McPherson’s Broadway premiere of The Seafarer, which played the Booth Theatre from October 2007 through March 2008.
-He would return to the Off-Broadway stage and make his Roundabout Theatre Company debut in May 2013, starring as the titular character in The Unavoidable Disappearance of Tom Durnin at the Laura Pels Theatre and earning a Drama Desk nomination for his efforts.
-In March 2018, he would return to the Broadway stage to star as Larry Slade opposite Denzel Washington in George C. Wolfe’s revival of The Iceman Cometh by Eugene O’Neill.
-The acclaimed production ran at the Bernard B. Jacobs Theatre through July 2018 and Morse earned his first Tony Award nomination (and another Drama Desk nomination) in the process.
+He returned to the Off-Broadway stage and made his Roundabout Theatre Company debut in May 2013, starring as the titular character in The Unavoidable Disappearance of Tom Durnin at the Laura Pels Theatre and earning a Drama Desk nomination for his efforts.
+In March 2018, he returned to the Broadway stage to star as Larry Slade opposite Denzel Washington in the revival of The Iceman Cometh by Eugene O’Neill.
+George C. Wolfe’s acclaimed production ran at the Bernard B. Jacobs Theatre through July 2018, and Morse earned his first Tony Award nomination (and another Drama Desk nomination) in the process.

-In television, Morse shot to stardom after landing the role of Dr. Jack Morrison in “St. Elsewhere” on NBC.
+On television, Morse shot to stardom after landing the role of Dr. Jack Morrison in St. Elsewhere on NBC.
 He starred in a total of 137 episodes from 1982 to 1988, making him a household name.
-His other notable TV appearances include “Big Wave Dave’s” on CBS (1993), 40 episodes of “Hack” on CBS (2002-04), an Emmy-nominated turn on Fox’s “House, M.D.”
-(2006-07), an Emmy-nominated performance as George Washington on the HBO hit “John Adams” (2008), 31 episodes of “Treme” on HBO (2010-13), and 26 episodes of “Outsiders” on WGN America (2016-17).
+His other notable TV appearances include Big Wave Dave’s on CBS (1993), 40 episodes of Hack on CBS (2002-04), an Emmy-nominated turn on Fox’s House, M.D.
+(2006-07), another Emmy-nominated performance as George Washington on the HBO hit John Adams (2008), 31 episodes of Treme on HBO (2010-13), and 26 episodes of Outsiders on WGN America (2016-17).

-Morse has also enjoyed a successful film career, with notable credits in the likes of “12 Monkeys” (1995), “The Rock” (1996), “The Long Kiss Goodnight” (1996), “Contact” (1997), “The Negotiator” (1998), “The Green Mile” (1999), “Dancer in the Dark” (2000), “Disturbia” (2007), “The Hurt Locker” (2009), “World War Z” (2013), and “Concussion” (2015).
+Morse has also enjoyed a successful film career, with notable credits in 12 Monkeys (1995), The Rock (1996), The Long Kiss Goodnight (1996), Contact (1997), The Negotiator (1998), The Green Mile (1999), Dancer in the Dark (2000), Disturbia (2007), The Hurt Locker (2009), World War Z (2013), and Concussion (2015).